 Keith Spence – President & Partner, BSc.
 (Hons) Geology, MBA., FCIM.

-Mr. Spence held senior positions in investment banking & corporate banking, at Royal Bank of Canada (RBC) Capital Markets and Bank of Montreal (BMO) Capital Markets; where he was involved in corporate finance, mining finance, M & A and international financings.
+Mr. Spence held senior positions in investment banking & corporate banking, at Royal Bank of Canada (RBC) Capital Markets and Bank of Montreal (BMO) Capital Markets; where he was involved in corporate finance, mining finance, M & A and international transactions.
 He has been involved in numerous international financings.

 As a field geologist, Mr. Spence has experience in gold and base metals exploration in the Canadian north, China and internationally.
 He is a member of the Board of Directors of The Prospectors & Developers Association of Canada (PDAC), the Board of Trustees of The Royal Ontario Museum (ROM) and a member of the Institute of Corporate Directors (ICD).
 He has been on the Boards of the Canadian Institute of Mining, Metallurgy and Petroleum (CIM), the Ivey Alumni Association (Toronto), the International Board of China Mining (Tianjin, China) and a member of the Dean’s Advisory Council, Faculty of Science -Western University.
 He was Chairman of the Toronto Gardiner Awards and was named a Trailblazer in the Toronto Trailblazer Leadership Series.

-Mr. Spence received the CIM Distinguished Lecturer Award, the Robert Elver Mineral Economics Award for outstanding contributions to Canadian mineral economics, was made a CIM Fellow and received the Queen Elizabeth II Diamond Jubilee Award, for contributions to Canada.
-A Commonwealth Scholar, he is a graduate of the Global Management Program at Harvard University, has an Honors B.Sc. in Geology (with Geophysics) from the University of Western Ontario and an MBA from the Ivey School of Business.
+Mr. Spence received the CIM Distinguished Lecturer Award, the CIM Fellowship Award, the Robert Elver Mineral Economics Award for outstanding contributions to Canadian mineral economics, and received the Queen Elizabeth II Diamond Jubilee Award, for contributions to Canada.
+A Commonwealth Scholar, he is a graduate of the Global Management Program at Harvard University, has an Honors B.Sc. in Geology (with Geophysics) from the University of Western Ontario, and an MBA from the Ivey School of Business.

 Peng Mun Foo – Partner (China), MSc., CPA., Licensed Private Equity Fund Manager